Menu

 • Quantitate cells based on their metabolic activity

-• Simple, homogeneous assays
+• Simple, easy-to-use, homogeneous assays

-• Usually require several hours development time
+• Usually require several hours of development time

 Fluorescence Assays